HOW TO APPLY

 The Residency Program is designed as a retreat experience to pursue personal creative work and share in collegial interaction within a small community of artists.
 The communal/collegial nature of Djerassi residencies is a hallmark of the experience and in this spirit residents are expected to commit themselves for the entire residency session awarded to them.

-Artists must choose a specific two-month date range from a list of options (below):
+Artists must choose a specific two-month date range from a list of options:

-Each session spans two of Djerassi’s usual one month residency sessions, which are separated by a few days.
-A limited regional travel allotment will be included for this Rasmuson Foundation Artist Resident fellow to enable some exploration in the area between residency sessions.
+Each session spans two of Djerassi’s one month residency sessions, which are separated by a few days.
+This residency includes a short, funded stay in nearby San Francisco between the two residency blocks.

 For more information about Djerassi Resident Artists Program, visit www.djerassi.org.